2025 Calendar of Events

 Cellphone App Walking Tour: Downtown Banner Elk

-Walk along the path of history as you learn about some of Banner Elk’s most prominent historic buildings and their roles in the community.
-You will be surprised what you’ll learn!
-Now we welcome you to enjoy the sites of Old Banner Elk at your own pace using the Pocket Sights Tour Application for your cellphone.
+Should a guided tour not be in your itinerary, we welcome you to enjoy the sites of Old Banner Elk at your own pace using the Pocket Sights Tour Application for your cellphone.
 To access the tour, please use your cellphone to search for and download the free Pocket Sights app from the Apple Store or Google Play store or use your cellphone and click here for a link to download the app from a preview page (scroll to the bottom of the preview page for a link to download the Pocket Sights app).
 Either way you choose to find it, you must actually download the app for the tour to work properly.

 Tips for using the Pockets Sights Walking Tour App: